cednore/trilium/README.md

 ### 2. Configure project

 1. Prepare dotenv file at `.env`.
-If you don't have `.env` file, you can create a new one by `cp .env.example .env` and customize with your own settings
+If you don't have `.env` file, you can create a new one by `cp .env.example .env` and customize with your own settings.
 2. Prepare keypair file at `.keypair.pem`.
 You should either download from your secret vault or generate one by `make keygen` if you don't have already.